arushsriv/arushsriv/README.md

 ### Hi there 👋

 Hi!
-My name is Arushi Srivastava and I am a sophomore in the Engineering school majoring in Computer Science and minoring in Economics.
-I am also submatriculating and am getting my Masters in Data Science.
+My name is Arushi Srivastava and I am a senior in the Engineering school majoring in Computer Science and minoring in Economics and Data Science.

 <!--
 **arushsriv/arushsriv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.